Fans Do Not Want Jana Na Dil Se Door To End; Here’s What Vikram Singh Chauhan Has To Say…

 Vikram Singh Chauhan who plays the role of Atharv wrote, "It's overwhelming to see the efforts made in #DontEndJNDSD. keep pumping the fuel of love n support to my journey. #myarmystrongest."

-Here Are Some Of The Tweets Of Fans, Who Do Not Want The Show To End
+Here Are Some Of The Fans’ Tweets Who Do Not Want The Show To End

 Sharing this picture, JNDSD fan (Aditi) wrote, "Find me an actor who act almost every shade of a human with such brilliance #DontEndJNDSD.